ubinexus/sonic-utilities/doc/Command-Reference.md

 **config muxcable mode**

 This command is used for setting the configuration of a muxcable Port/all ports to be active or auto.
 The user has to enter a port number or else all to make the muxcable config operation on all the ports.
-Depending on the status of the muxcable port state the resultant output could be OK or INPROGRESS or FAILED.
+Depending on the status of the muxcable port state the resultant output could be OK or INPROGRESS .
 OK would imply no change on the state, INPROGRESS would mean the toggle is happening in the background.
-FAILED would mean that the muxcable is in bad state or the operation is not successfull.

 - Usage:
   ```
   config muxcable mode [OPTIONS] <operation_status> <port_name>
   ```

-While configuring the muxcable, users need to configure the following fields for the operation
+While configuring the muxcable, users needs to configure the following fields for the operation
-1) operation_status - Permitted operation to be configured can only be auto or active
+<auto/active>  - operation_state, permitted operation to be configured which can only be auto or active
-2) port_name        - Port name could be a valid port or all to which the muxcable operation would occur.
+PORT           - Port name could be a valid port or all to which the muxcable operation would occur.
 All would imply the operation on all the ports
-3) optional         - --json option to display the result in json format.
+--json         - option to display the result in json format.
 By default output will be in tabular format.

 - Example:
   ```